crime-analyst-990x358

 California State University, Fullerton (CSUF) offers an on-campus crime and intelligence analysis certificate.
 The program teaches students how to define criminal trends and use analysis to create strategies that lead to an effective response from law enforcement.
 Courses cover crime data analysis; criminal investigative analysis; computer applications for crime and intelligence analysis; and law enforcement research and statistical methods.

-Upon graduation, students receive 18.8 continuing education units, 400 hours of on-the-job training, and nationally-recognized certifications from CSUF and the Law Enforcement Intelligence Units (LEIU).
+Upon graduation, students receive 18.8 continuing education units, 400 hours of on-the-job training, and nationally-recognized certifications both from CSUF and the Law Enforcement Intelligence Units (LEIU).

 • Location: Fullerton, CA